-Upon receiving all parts of Step 1, the Credentials Committee of the ABE will review the Preliminary Application of the applicant.
+Upon receiving all parts of Step 1, all documentation will be reviewed.
 If it is acceptable, the applicant will be declared Board Eligible and will be notified by the Secretary of the Board.

 Registration begins approximately three months before the examination is offered.
 Application dates of acceptance and deadline dates are available on the ABE website.
 The exam is a four-hour session.
-Candidates will be sent a registration authorization letter upon receipt of the Written Examination fee,.
+Candidates will be sent a registration authorization email of the Written Examination Registration form and fee.
 Registering for the Written Examination is done through Pearson Vue testing center, the company administering the examination.
 Detailed information is available in the ABE Written Examination Guidelines, which is available on the ABE website